 Keiko was gone for three weeks.
 There is no sufficient evidence that he would have been able to meet with his wild counterparts during this time.
 HSUS was at the head of the project at this time and Rose played a major role in the decision-making process.
-What was remarkable was her denial of behavioural biology, on the grounds that it was artificial and only a construct of the zoos.
-You do not need trainers, but biologists, was again her credo.
+What was remarkable was her denial of behavioral biology, on the grounds that it was artificial and only a construct of the zoos.
+You do not need trainers, but biologists were against her credo.

 HSUS had agreed with the Earth Island Institute: “release at all costs!”
 This is reported by Mark Simmons in his book.
 In the ranks of the Free Willy Keiko Foundation (FWKF) the credo “better dead than fed” was applied, as Simmons describes the point of view of the animal rights groups who took the decisions in the project.

-The first to reach Keiko’s position at Halsa (Norway) were Colin and Fernando Ugarte.
-They were keen to look at him carefully, but Keiko’s interest in boats was way too big, and when he recognised Colin on the deck, it was clear that he had by no means been weaned from man – he was looking for closeness.
+Colin and Fernando Ugarte were the first to reach Keiko’s position at Halsa (Norway).
+They were keen to look at him carefully, but Keiko’s interest in boats was way too big, and when he recognized Colin on the deck, it was clear that he had by no means been weaned from people – he was looking for closeness.
 Suddenly, the other boats cease to be interesting.

 When Colin decided on the second day to leave the whale alone for a time, children came to the killer whale.
 They swam and played with him and pictures of them spread very quickly – also over the internet.
 Now people came from all around.